 A Vision Board is a collage of things you want in life, experiences you desire, and people, situations, and feelings you want to manifest.
 Sometimes it’s called a treasure map.

 The way to achieve your goals in life is to have a clear picture of what you actually want.
-Brian Tracey says, “An average person with average talent, ambition and education, can outstrip the most brilliant genius in our society if that person has clear, focused goals.”
+Brian Tracy says, “An average person with average talent, ambition and education, can outstrip the most brilliant genius in our society if that person has clear, focused goals.”

 Note: If your mastermind group is a virtual one, have them do this exercise on their own, then take digital photos of their completed Vision Board to show to the group.

 Don’t let your mastermind group members judge or critique what they’re cutting out yet.
-Tel them, “Just cut out any image or word that attracts you, as these are subconscious messages from your brain, heart and soul.”
+Tell them, “Just cut out any image or word that attracts you, as these are subconscious messages from your brain, heart and soul.”

 Soften your focus and allow your thoughts, feelings and intuition to guide you to the most important images and words.